kelvin-ahiakpor/Ashesi.FTP.Sync/README.md

 ---

 ## Next Steps:
-Migrating this script to a VS Code extension hopefully!
+Version 2.0 - Track more directories, for example lab, team project and final project Version 3.0 - Upgrade script to a VS Code extension.

 ---